 Speaking of Joe, our Business Analyst Manager, Ciaran Rowe said that he was “Keen, eager to learn and already proving himself to be a valuable member of the team”.

-Further, our HR Director, Fiona Mason, spoke of Joe’s position here as “a great opportunity for Joe and for RDT.
+Further, our Chief HR Officer, Fiona Mason, spoke of Joe’s position here as “a great opportunity for Joe and for RDT.
 Our hope is that Joe will grow as the company grows – from small acorns”.